jsadler98/WDI_PROJECT_4/README.md

 ## The Idea

 I wanted to create a MERN Stack app that would help bring together the gaming community and also help to get more people into gaming.
 I also wanted to do a MERN stack app on games because its something I am very interested in and because I am very interested in games I was always excited to work on the app and therfor really enjoyed working with React.
 I took some influence off Redit as I wanted all of the users to broadcast their certain opinions on certain games and I also gave the users the option to vote the games out of 5.
-It as simple as registering, logging in and then posting a game.
+It as simple as registering, logging in and then posting a game, I wanted to make the site very simple and basic like the old school video game machines.

 ## App Link